vanegic/Sheeps/README.md

 # Sheeps
-Simple game where wolf (player) hunting on sheeps in closed room.
+Simple game on Unity where wolf (player) hunting on sheeps in closed room.